Militia: Israel

 In 1908 a Jewish underground organisation, Bar Giora, re-invented itself as an armed militia – Hashomer.
 It was established to provide Jewish guards for the Zionist colonies being established in Ottoman Palestine.
 The group existed for 10 years.
 At its height it had around 100 members, including 23 women.

 In modern times, the Israel Defense Forces (IDF) is often described as a heavily armed militia, not a full-fledged army, since it is legally and publicly viewed as a defensive force only, and since it relies heavily on the reserve duty of Israeli citizens who are annually called to service for set periods of time, rather than on professional, full-time soldiers.
 Israeli settlements in the Israeli-occupied territories rely on armed militia teams for their security.
 National service conscripts can also serve in the Israel Border Police (commonly known by its Hebrew abbreviation Magav which means border guard in Hebrew), which is a paramilitary branch of the Israel Police rather than the IDF.

 Latvia

 Libya

 Since the fall of Gaddafi's rule of Libya in the aftermath of the Libyan Civil War, rebel groups that have contributed to the revolution splintered into self-organized militia movements and have been involved in a feud for control of each city.
 Since the revolution, reports of clashes and violence by militia groups have been increasing.

-Mexico

-Mexico has a history of various activities and insurrection by militia and paramilitary groups dating back several hundred years that include the exploits of historical figures such as Captain Manuel Pineda Munoz and Francisco "Pancho" Villa.
-This also includes groups such as the Free-Colored Militia (the interracial militias of New Spain, Colonial Mexico), the Camisas Doradas, and the contemporary Self Defense Council of Michoacan.

-Free-colored militias were an important and at times critical organization in Colonial Mexico.
-Prior to the eighteenth century, Spain's territories in the Americas were mainly defended through a series of Spanish military units being based in strategic coastal port cities and important economic centers.
-But as European rivals began to challenge the Spanish crown and their dominance in the new world, the Bourbon dynasty initiated a series of reforms, allowing people from their colonies to serve in the regular armies, as well as permitting local militias in their territories.